Scientific Name

 How to Grow and Care

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
-When you water, the tubercles will expand to allow for increased water storage.
+When you water, the tubercles expand to allow for increased water storage.
 The flowers appear from these tubercles' axils on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilize during the growing season for the best results.
+Lastly, fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
-To repot Mammillaria, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot Mammillaria, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Mammillaria.